Challenger Missions for Scouts and Community Organizations

 Youth Groups & Community Organizations

 Youth groups and community organizations can also experience the thrill of space flight in the Nierman Challenger Learning Center.
-Missions are 3 hours in length and cost $395 per mission.
+Missions are 2 hours in length and cost $425 per mission.
 There is a minimum of 16 participants and a maximum of 36.
-One adult chaperone is required per 8 scouts.
+One adult chaperone is required per 8 youth.
 Programs should be booked at least one month in advance.
 Please have two possible dates in mind when you call.